- Patients and relatives

 Contrary to what was previously believed, it is currently recommended to perform the operation when the cataracts begin to affect the patient’s vision.
 In this way we avoid long waits, loss in the quality of life of the patient and complicated interventions and postoperative.

 Patients who have immature or incipient cataracts and do not require surgery should go for an annual or even more regular review if there is a symptomatic decrease in vision.
-Ultimately, the only way to remove cataracts and regain lost vision is surgery.
+Ultimately, the only way to remove cataracts and restore lost vision is surgery.

 Although the percentage of serious complications derived from a cataract operation is low, if they occur in both eyes after bilateral surgery, they can significantly disable the patient.
 Thus, good judgement suggests that is better to wait a few days (one or two weeks) between surgery on one eye and the other.